mmmsafry/redberylit-plugin/README.md

 # redberylit-plugin
 plugin was start up with nicely structured to scratch project.
-This plugin exted to show a price chart for car rental system and handled rates for the cars.
+This plugin extended to show a price chart for car rental system and handled rates for the cars.

 Full List of section
 * Modular Administration Area